ydahal1/ydahal1/jokes.md

-What did the pirate say on his 80th birthday?
-Aye Matey!
+Doctor: Do you want to hear the good news or the bad news?
+Patient: Good news please.
+Doctor: we're naming a disease after you.

 [
-Mon Mar  3 00:26:39 UTC 2025
+Tue Mar  4 00:25:21 UTC 2025
  ]